 The grant can be used to cover any expenses associated with assisted reproduction such as IUI, IVF, egg and sperm donation, egg freezing, and surrogacy.
 Applicants who have medical insurance coverage for the various fertility treatments or medicines will be required to submit all medical claims to their provider first.

 Why do you charge an application fee?

 The Gift of Parenthood is a non-profit organization comprised of passion-driven individuals who in most cases volunteer their time to raise awareness and organize fundraisers to keep our mission alive.
-The application fee is considered a donation and covers administrative fees associated with those fundraising and operational expenses, including publishing the grant funding periods and reviewing the submissions.
+The application fee covers administrative fees associated with those fundraising and operational expenses, including publishing the grant funding periods and reviewing the submissions.